Peer Assisted Study Sessions

 - NUR131 Nursing Bioscience 1

 - PSY101 Introduction to Cultural Psychology

 Sign up now

-If PASS is running for your unit, PASS leaders will present the first main lecture.
+If PASS is running for your unit, it will be advertised in Week 1.

 Interested in becoming a PASS or PAC leader?

 The positions of PASS leaders are highly competitive.
 Recruitment typically begins two to three months before the beginning of semester.